HASS-Taskforce-University-of-Melbourne/python-humanities-lesson/_episodes/01-starting-with-data.md

 [148 rows x 11 columns]
 ```

-We can see that there were 149 rows parsed.
+We can see that there were 149 rows *parsed* (read from the source file and copied into your computer).
 Each row has 11
 columns.
 The first column displayed is the **index** of the DataFrame.
 The index is used to
 identify the position of the data, but it is not an actual column of the DataFrame.
 It looks like  the `read_csv` function in Pandas  read our file properly.
 However,